DenisLabrecque/DenisLabrecque.github.io/_posts/2016-07-07-british-aircraft-corporation-tsr-2.markdown

 gallery:
     - url: http://static.panoramio.com/photos/original/1443688.jpg
       description: The engines powering the TSR-2 were developed into those that powered the Concorde.
-      by:

     - url: https://upload.wikimedia.org/wikipedia/commons/4/4e/BAC_TSR-2%2C_UK_-_Air_Force_AN2151624.jpg
       description: To fly close to land, the TSR-2's wings were much smaller than usual, the higher wing loading shielding the aircraft from adverse effects from wind and thermal disturbance.

     - url: http://www.cybermodeler.com/aircraft/tsr2/images/dsj_tsr2_03.jpg
+      description: The turmoil about the TSR-2 resembles the cancellation the the equally ambitious Avro Arrow, plagued by similar political problems.

 lang: en
 categories: blog